At the Edge of Criticality: Markov Chains with Asymptotically Zero Drift: Doob's -transform for transition kernels

 \subsection{Application to killed Markov chain}

-In this subsection we specify the above techniques for the case which we are most interested in---transition kernel corresponding to a Markov chain killed at entering some fixed set.
-Namely, let $X_n$ be a Markov chain with transition probability $P(\cdot,\cdot)$, $B\subset\R$ be some fixed set and $\tau_B:=\min\{n\ge 1:X_n\in B\}$.
+In this subsection we specify how the above transformation works in the case that we are mostly interested in---the transition kernel corresponding to a Markov chain killed at entering some fixed set.
+Namely, let $\{X_n\}$ be a Markov chain with transition probabilities $P(\cdot,\cdot)$, let $B\subset S$ be some fixed set, and let $\tau_B:=\min\{n\ge 1:X_n\in B\}$.
 Consider a substochastic transition kernel

-which is the transition kernel corresponding to $X_n$ killed at entering $B$.
+which is the transition kernel corresponding to $\{X_n\}$ {\it killed} at entering $B$.